 Conferences are announced a year or two in advance on web pages, and those pages should give presenters more than just the due date.
 If you say, “Try to keep your word count under 800, use graphics, and design for people outside your field,” you might find that poster sessions are better attended and enjoyed.
 And about that word count suggestion — just choose something, since “keep your word count low” means “under 8,000 words” to the average poster designer.
 If you can provide the above guidance, make sure it is added to a stable page on your society’s main web site, not just on the temporary page associated with the upcoming meeting.

 2. Provide links to poster guidelines

 If your society can’t be bothered to come up with guidelines, find a web site or online PDF that pitches advice appropriate for the kind of session you are organizing.
 Again, house this on a permanent page.
-I’ve linked to a variety of online sources and PDFs here if you’d like to browse.

 3. Don’t provide templates